 “Here [In Uath], there are very few distractions.
 You think about everything at the same time, and it’s f–king overload.
 There’s a lot riding on the music.
 There’s a lot riding on just being able to keep making songs.
 And that’s hard to do because you’re like, ‘F–k — I already talked about everything.’
 And you kind of run out of ideas, and that’s scary s–t.”Post Malone on being in Utah

-He also spoke on being worried about not being able to replicate his success in the future, revealing that accolades, numbers and plaques mean nothing to him anymore.
+He also spoke on being worried about not being able to replicate his success in the future, revealing that accolades, numbers and plaques mean anything to him anymore.

 “Trying to shove 20 to 25 songs, it doesn’t work.
 Talking to the label [it’s like], ‘Oh, if you have less songs, you’re not going to stream as much,’ but the whole thing is that you don’t want to compromise your art and your gut vibe on anything.
 I’ve made a lot of compromises, especially musically, but now I don’t feel like I want to anymore.
 I don’t need a No. 1; that doesn’t matter to me no more, and at a point, it did.”

-As the chart-topping superstar readies to rollout his long-awaited album, here’s hoping Posty comes back refreshed and reinvented on Twelve Carat Toothache.
+As the chart-topping superstar returns with resounding praise, Posty is as refreshed as ever on Twelve Carat Toothache.